 - one GERM credit

-- one GERM literature and/or culture credit numbered 2(alpha)00 or above (see program note 4)
+- one GERM literature, film, or culture credit numbered 2(alpha)00 or above (see program note 4)

 Students are encouraged to participate in both work and study abroad programmes.